compleatang/legal-markdown/README.md

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b my-new-feature`).
-3. Add Tests (and feel free to help here since I don't (yet) really know how to do that.).
+3. Add Tests (and feel free to help here since I'm still learning tests).
 4. Commit your changes (`git commit -am 'Add some feature'`).
 5. Push to the branch (`git push origin my-new-feature`).
 6. Create new Pull Request.